AztecProtocol/aztec-packages/docs/docs/guides/smart_contracts/testing_contracts/index.md

 To test individual contract functions, you can use the Testing eXecution Environment (TXE) described below.
 For more complex interactions that require checking that the protocol rules are enforced, you should [write end-to-end tests using TypeScript](../../js_apps/test.md).

+## End-to-end tests

+End-to-end tests use compiled Aztec contracts and generated Typescript interfaces, a private execution environment (PXE) and a simulated execution environment to process transactions, create blocks and apply state updates.
+This allows for advanced checks on state updates like generation the of logs and checking transaction statuses.

+If you need the rules of the protocol to be enforce or require complex interactions (such as with L1 contracts), please refer to [Testing Aztec.nr contracts with Typescript](../../js_apps/test.md).

+End-to-end tests are written in Typescript and are similar to writing tests for Ethereum with mocha + ethers.js.
+Using the Testing eXecution Environment (TXE) described below is analogous to writing Solidity tests in Foundry.

 ## Pure Noir tests

 Noir supports the `#[test]` annotation which can be used to write simple logic tests on isolated utility functions.
 These tests only make assertions on algorithms and cannot interact with protocol-specific constructs such as `storage` or `context`, but are extremely fast and can be useful in certain scenarios.